viseshrp/rag-tutorial/CHEATSHEET.md

 What to know:

 - retrieval is just ranking by score
+- the upstream notebook uses `torch.topk` to get the best matches
 - inspect the retrieved chunks before blaming the LLM
 - bad retrieval usually causes bad answers